EloElodie18/BRIEF-TimeScript/README.md

 - ## What's inheritance?

-  The inheritance is a child of an main class for a objet programation; it's a extend of a parent'class(main class).
+  The inheritance is a child of an main class for a object programation; it's a extend of a parent'class(main class).
 This means that the child'class benefit to the properties of the parent'class(attibut and method).

   #Where?